-Academic Institut Academic Caree Graduate Academic Progr am Agricultural and Life Sciences Milestones accepting supp orting data Personalize Find 🖓 🔤 First (8) 1-2 of 2 1 Li dilestone Nbr Milestone Academic Plan Access Enter Dat 40 GRFINALEX Graduate Final Examination AEC_PHD Agricultural Education & Comm 2 Enter Dat 50 GRQUALEX Graduate Qualifying Exam AEC_PHD Agricultural Education & Comm 2 Enter Dat Selected Milestone Milestone Nbr 40 Mil estone GRFINALEX Graduate Final Exam nination Academ ic Plan AEC_PHD Agricultural Educatio on & Comm GRFINALEX Supporting Da ta Subplans Academic Sub-Plan Description be submitted electronically via r nyUFL SIS to the Graduate School P on a Windows machine or Apple+P on a Mac).
-030 MILLING 200 MM DALAR COLLEGE SIZE AND STR ignatures from the students is committee, use you academic unit user via GIMS, a represents the timal examination/desense.
-The E nd the UF Publishing Agreement and UMI Form allable will display below this line) nittal Letter must be separately submitted by an by the student via GIMS This has been examined by all members of the candidate's supervisory con million and has been • The committee has examined In accordance with the regul ations governing the Final Examination,has a adjudged their performance • Exceptions or qualifications a re noted as follows: as Committee Members Approved by all members of the student's committee
+Milestones accepting supporting Agricultural and Life Sciences data Personalize Find 🖓 📰 1-2 of 2 🚯 La lifestone Nbr Milestone Academic Plan Access Enter Data aduate Final Examination AEC_PHD Agricultural Education & Comm 2 Enter Data 50 GRQUALEX GR aduate Qualifying Exam AEC_PHD Agricultural Education & Comm 14 Enter Data Selected Milestone Milestone Nbr 40 Milestone GRFINALEX Graduate Final Examination Academic Plan AEC_PHD Agricultural Education & Comr n GRFINALEX Supporting Data Subplans Description be submitted electronically via myUFL SIS to the Graduate School partment level.
+Data from the completed form must res from the student's committee, use your browser 's print function (Ctri- P on a Windows machine or Apple+P on a Mac).
+Please complete the following fields at ter the student has completed their final examination on/defense, then click Save to submit to the Graduate School Please note that this form only represe ents the final examination/defense.
+The ETD Signal ture Pane and Transr nittal Letter must be separately submitted by an UF Publishing Agreement and UMI Form must be s inesis-presentation rice (ii available will display below uns mile) his has been examined by all memb ers of the candidate's supervisory committee a nd has been: • The committee has examined the car ndidate on  In accordance with the regulations governing the Final Examination, has adjudged their performance Exceptions or qualifications are note ed as follows: ds Committee Members